sanis/oxid-whoops/README.md

 ## Authors

-This whoops library was primarily developed by [Filipe Dobreira](https://github.com/filp), and is was originaly created by [Denis Sokolov](https://github.com/denis-sokolov).
+This whoops library was primarily developed by [Filipe Dobreira](https://github.com/filp), and was originaly created by [Denis Sokolov](https://github.com/denis-sokolov).
 A lot of awesome fixes and enhancements were also sent in by [various contributors](https://github.com/filp/whoops/contributors).

 The smx_whoops module for integrating whoops into OXID was developed by shoptimax GmbH, Gernot Payer and [Stefan Moises](https://github.com/smxsm).

 This is modified version of the module with some improvements made by [Justinas Bolys](https://github.com/sanis).